 - Wool, lanolin, and other scratchy fabrics.
 Use smooth, textured clothing and bedding, such as cotton.

-- Sweating by being careful not to over dress during warmer weather
+- Sweating.
+Be careful not to over dress during warmer weather.

 When washing or bathing:

 - Bathe less often and keep water contact as brief as possible.
 Short, cooler baths are better than long, hot baths.